sheeshpaul/webcomponents-redux/README.md

 ```

 ## Web Components Redux Basics
-For a Web Component call **connect** from webcomponents-redux package, passing the Web Component class and the Redux store.
+For a Web Component call **connect** from webcomponents-redux package, passing the Web Component class and the Redux store object.
 The connect function adds Redux binding logic to the Web Component class.

 ```javascript
 import { connect } from 'webcomponents-redux';